 Tracking Bengal tigers in the jungles of Rajasthan, sailing a yacht with the kids off the Amalfi Coast or swapping campfire stories with the Bushmen of the Kalahari.
 We’ve got child-friendly leaders to handle all the nitty gritty stuff (plus swimming pools on standby).
 Your job is simple: relax.

 Lock in an Intrepid family trip before 27 November 2017 and we’ll knock 10% OFF the price (for travel before 30 April 2018).
 Summer holidays never looked so good.

 Book now to save big on the best life lessons that money can buy.

 It's a family thing Terms & Conditions:

-- Only valid on new bookings departing between 1 May 2017 and 31 August 2017, not combinable with any other offer including loyalty.
+- Save 10% on new bookings only departing between 30 October 2017 and 30 April 2018, not combinable with any other offer including loyalty.

 - Discount only applies to the land portion of the trip and cannot be applied to flights, insurance, or any additional services.

 - A deposit of GBP200, EUR270, CHF300, ZAR4000 is required at the time of booking.